My Forking Life

 These Southern Candied Sweet Potatoes are covered in delicious syrupy goodness and will melt in your mouth with each and every bite.
 It’s the perfect side dish for every table.

-southern candied sweet potatoes up close with spoon in background
+candied sweet potatoes in baking dish

 This post contains affiliate links, please read my full disclaimer here.